neillturner/terraform-aws-populate_nlb_tg_with_rds/README.md

 ### max_lookup_per_invocation

 Maximum number of invocations of DNS lookup.

+**Note:** This is a string value even though it is a number as it sets an environment variable

 ## References